 Thus, Microsoft decided to automatically backup encryption keys to their servers to ensure that users do not lose their data if the device enters Recovery mode, and they do not have access to the recovery key.

-So you see that in order for this feature to be exploited, an attacker must be able to both gain access to both, the backed-up encryption key as well as gain physical access to your computer device.
-Since this looks like a very rare possibility, I would think that there is no need to get paranoid about this.
-Just make sure that you have fully protected your Microsoft Account, and leave the device encryption settings at their defaults.
+So you see, in order for this feature to be exploited, an attacker must be able to gain access to both the backed-up encryption key and your computer device.
+Since this looks like a very rare possibility, I think there is no need to get paranoid about it.
+Just make sure that you have fully protected your Microsoft Account and leave the device encryption settings at their defaults.

 Nevertheless, if you would like to remove this encryption key from Microsoft’s servers, here is how you can do it.